After a brain injury, you may have changes to your judgment and how you solve problems. This may lead to acting without thinking things through.

 The following tips can help you support someone who’s dealing with changes in judgment and problem solving after a brain injury.

-- Encourage him to plan and reason out loud so you can help with his decisions and gently correct errors in his thinking.
+- Encourage them to plan and think out loud so you can help them talk through their thoughts and ideas.

 - Point out important things to think about when making a decision.
-Encourage him to write these down.
+Encourage them to write these down.

-- Give him choices, instead of asking for a suggestion or opinion.
-For instance, ask if he wants to go for a walk, practice his exercises, or watch TV, instead of asking him what he wants to do.
+- Give them choices, instead of asking for a suggestion or opinion.
+For example, ask if they want to go for a walk, practice their exercises, or watch TV, instead of asking them what they want to do.

-- Give him feedback about his behaviour; on both what was a correct response and what wasn’t.
-Tell him if his behaviour or ideas are appropriate or realistic.
-You can ask your psychologist, occupational, or speech therapist for ideas on how to do this.
+- Give them feedback on their responses (like what was a good response or what wasn’t).
+Let them know if their behaviour or ideas fit well or could happen.
+Ask the psychologist or occupational or speech therapist for ideas on how to do this.